MaartenFaddegon/ex_discrepancies/README.md

 done (passed successfully)
 ```

-The example discrepancies can be found in the `lib/` folder.
 For each example there is also a test that demonstrates how the discrepancy can lead to
 a crash or other undesired behaviour.
 The tests can be found in the `test/` folder.